Proactive Care for a Healthier Tomorrow:

 What affects the cost of an MRI scan?

-The cost depends on the body part scanned, the technique used, and whether contrast is required.
+The cost depends on the body part scanned, the technique used, and whether

 Making the Right MRI Choice with Confidence